Marjory Dougal: Legacy

-Marjory was instrumental in fostering talented young musicians.
-Some of these young musicians went on to have careers as acclaimed performers by giving them opportunities to play challenging music both old and new with world class conductors and soloists both in Scotland and abroad in concert tours.
+Dougal was instrumental in fostering talented young musicians by giving them opportunities to play challenging music both old and new with world-class conductors and soloists, both in Scotland and abroad in concert tours.
+Some of these young musicians went on to have careers as acclaimed performers.
 She remained active in promoting the orchestra as its vice-president even after her retirement in 2017.
 She promoted young musicians in Scotland for three decades.
-She fostered the talents of such musicians as Colin Currie, the percussionist, the composer Anna Meredith, Philip Higham, the principal cellist for the Scottish Chamber Orchestra, the violinist Daniel Bell, and the conductor Garry Walker.
+She fostered the talents of such musicians as percussionist Colin Currie, composer Anna Meredith, Philip Higham, the principal cellist for the Scottish Chamber Orchestra, violinist Daniel Bell, and conductor Garry Walker.
 She was successful in promoting the orchestra and in making sure that it was noticed by the media and reviewed in National newspapers.
 Evelyn Glennie is quoted as saying "Without her vision, perseverance and belief the EYO would not be where it is today or have given the thousands of youngsters the invaluable, long-lasting experience of their lives".